-with no Down Payment
+Affordable No Down Payment

 If you’re in the market for new car insurance, you have a few options available to you.
-You can cough up a sizable chunk of change and pay the full premium in total, often yielding a discount for paying upfront.
-Or, you can go with option number two — a popular choice for many drivers on a budget — and pay monthly car insurance rates.
+On one hand, you can cough up a sizable chunk of change and pay the full auto insurance rate in total.
+Choosing this route often yields auto insurance discounts for an upfront payment.
+Or you can go with the alternative (a popular choice for many drivers on a budget) and pay monthly car insurance rates.

 How much is this first down payment?
 And what if you can’t afford it?

-Since no down payment car insurance is not the industry standard, you may not be able to find this type of auto insurance just anywhere.
+Since no down payment car insurance is not the industry standard, you may not be able to find this type of insurance just anywhere.

 - New York